Hockey Glove GuidanceBack to Top

 The traditional four-roll style tends to have more volume on the inside of the gloves, giving a looser feel and more room for a player’s hands.
 The advantage is when moving their fingers, players will have less resistance.
 It also feels less noticeable that there is a glove on, as the glove is further from the hand and fingers, so it feels less restrictive.
 These types of gloves have a large range of motion, due to the extra space built in.

-The of glove is built to fit tighter to a player’s hand, and feel a bit more snug.
+The anatomical style of glove is built to fit tighter to a player’s hand, and feel a bit more snug.
 The goal for glove manufacturers designing of this type of glove is for it to become an extension of the player’s hand.
 These fit tight, with very little extra space in the glove.
 Tapered gloves are built more ergonomically and designed for a greater range of motion based on design, so they fit tight and protect without sacrificing mobility.

 Once you have tried on some different styles and seen which you prefer, fitting the glove is pretty simple.
 Gloves run from Youth sizes (8”, 9”,10”), Junior sizes (11”, 12”) to Senior sizes (13”, 14”, 15”).
 The ideal fit, will be comfortable, and not too tight.
 An overly tight glove can feel like you have more control and some people see it as a positive, it also will feel easier to move and feel more broken in right off the shelf, since it is designed for a smaller and likely weaker hand.
 Going with a glove that’s too small will compromise your protection, and with growing players, force you to grow out of the gloves quickly.